Newcomers Network

 3. Have back up plans for all of the above

-It is always a good idea to have emergency supplies with you - a small first aid kit, a change of clothes, some food and fresh water.
-Have some extra clothing in case the weather changes or you do not have access to your luggage.
-Carry coins for public telephones and have a recent map.
-Double check all of your arrangments before you leave, preferably in writing (and have it in writing with you as you may forget some details).
+Double check all of your arrangments before you leave, preferably in writing (and have it in writing on paper with you as you may forget some details).
 Have important information in printed format (not just on a screen in case the battery goes flat).
 Carry spare fully charged batteries for important items.
-Have essential phrases written in the local language so that you can communicate if necessary.
+Have essential phrases written in the local language so that you can communicate if necessary by pointing to written instructions.

 If you have never been to the location before, see if you can find any photographs of the local area so that you will have some idea of what to expect when you arrive, even if it is just a picture of the airport.
 Be prepared for unusual sights, sounds and smells.
 Be thankful for all the things that go right and try not to worry about anything that goes wrong - see it as an adventure and a challenge to conquer.